furkanadiiguzel/furkanadiiguzel/README.md

 # 💫 About Me:

-I am Information Systems and Technologies Student at Bilkent University.
+Junior Information Systems and Technologies Student at Bilkent University.

 # 🔭 Currently: